michaelheyman/psu-demo/README.md

 This private repository holds data structures that resemble the ones offered at the PSU Proficiency Demo.

+**Important:** this code is only compatible with x86_64 architecture.
+If it doesn't run on your machine, clone it onto the PCC server.

 To begin, clone this repository to your local machine with `git clone https://github.com/michaelheyman/psu-demo.git`.

 Changes to the `master` branch are disabled, therefore you are encouraged to create and work on your own branch.
 Keep your branch updated.
 If your name is John Smith your branch should be `jsmith`.